Understanding IDDE: Why Illicit Discharge Detection and Elimination Matters More Than Ever

 Prioritize Inspections

 Some municipalities may inspect all outfalls annually.
-Larger municipalities may use risk-based prioritization, focusing on areas with older infrastructure, industrial activity, or past violations.
+Larger municipalities may use risk-based prioritization, focusing on areas with older infrastructure, industrial activity or past violations.

 Use Efficient Field Forms